naye1443/DES/README.md

 My Idea was to create a simple DES class that would have all the functions needed to encrypt data using the DES scheme.
 I had set constant tables that would be needed within the scheme as private members so that no one one would be able to access or change these constants.
 I had gotten these constants from online and copied and pasted from https://github.com/alimasry/DES-Encryption/blob/master/Source.cpp.

-I wanted.
-Every box covered in class as a member function so that encryption would be modular and easy to implement.
+I wanted every box covered in class as a member function so that encryption would be modular and easy to implement.
 I had two major distinct functions, key_sched_des() and encrypt().
 These function would do the main lifting where key_sched_des() would handle creating sub keys while encrypt would focus on computation of the rounds.
 The other functions were auxiliary functions to help the readability of the main two.

 ## PROBLEMS: